fasteddy516/CircuitPython_JoystickXL/docs/intro.rst

 * **Digital Combat Simulator (DCS) World** *(All inputs)*
 * **Forza Horizon 4** *(All inputs)*
 * **BeamNG.drive** *(Limited to 7 axes and 1 hat switch)*
+* **Farming Simulator 19** *(Limited to 7 axes, 24 buttons and 1 hat switch)*

+*Note that any game-specific input count limitations mentioned above are - to the best of my knowledge - a result of the game's joystick implementation, and are not unique to JoystickXL.*

 On **Linux**, a very limited amount of testing has been done on a Raspberry Pi 4B using ``jstest`` (part of the ``joystick`` package).
 The first 7 axes and